shead0shead/remote-powershell/.github/README.md

 # remote-powershell

-It is a terminal-based application that allows you to execute commands on a remote computer in PowerShell unnoticed.
+This is a terminal-based application that enables you to execute PowerShell commands on a remote client discreetly and without detection.

 The application is divided into two main sections: client and server.
 And there are also special versions of sections that have additional functionality.
 Each of the sections and versions is briefly described below, as well as a short guide on how to set them up.